-“As oil and gas companies try to raise capital and reduce debt amid the lower-for-longer price outlook, exploring new capital structures and strategies has become almost mandatory for investors,” Michael Rogers, Ernst & Young’s Global Deputy Private Equity Leader, stated in a company announcement.
+“As oil and gas companies try to raise capital and reduce debt amid the lower-for-longer price outlook, exploring new capital structures and strategies have become almost mandatory for investors,” Michael Rogers, Ernst & Young’s Global Deputy Private Equity Leader, stated in a company announcement.
 “PE-backed companies are looking to joint ventures to help them cut costs, while others hope contingent pricing will offer much-needed price stability.”

 When it comes to where capital is being deployed, the survey findings reveal increased attention to rising energy demand in emerging economies.